If you’re considering taking the leap with your hobby or passion, there are some important financial questions you need to ask first.

-By Dean Deutz, CFP®, Vice President, Wealth Initiatives Senior Manager at RBC Wealth Management
+By Dean Deutz, CFP®, private wealth consultant at RBC Wealth Management–U.S.

 But what many entrepreneurs don’t realize is that beyond the initial start-up costs, there are many important financial considerations when it comes to starting a business.
 Rather than address them as they arise, it’s best to spend some time with a team of professionals who can help develop a plan that will put your business on solid ground and enable you to pursue your passion without sacrificing your financial future.